 BUYING MECASTACK vs SUBCONTRACTING

-The software can handle some basic simple breech analysis.
-However if you have a larger breech or a complicated arrangement, then we strongly recommend Finite Element Analysis (FEA).
-Meca performs FEA on about ¾ of our Breech.
-Although it would be nice to handle this within MecaStack, it is a very complicated issue with a huge number of variable, so unfortunately it is not practical.
+The software can handle some basic simple breach analysis.
+However if you have a larger breach or a complicated arrangement, then we strongly recommend Finite Element Analysis (FEA).
+Meca performs FEA on about ¾ of our breach designs.
+Although, it would be nice to handle this within MecaStack, it is a very complicated issue with a huge number of variables, so unfortunately it is not practical.

 Lifting Lugs